Rui-moo/Rui-moo.github.io/_pages/about.md

   * The Second-Class Scholarship of the Changchun University of Technology

 # 📖 Educations
-- *2021.09 - 2023.07*, M.S. in the Resources & Environmental Resources, China Agricultural University, Beijing, China.
+- *2021.09 - 2023.07*, M.S. in the Resources & Environmental Sciences, China Agricultural University, Beijing, China.
 - *2017.09 - 2021.06*, B.S. in the Environment Engineering, Changchun University of Technology, Changchun, China.

 # 💬 Invited Talks